Solvers¶

 solver = ScipyMinimizeSolver(problem)

-In the above example, we consider an arbitrary Problem
+In the above example, we consider the Binh and Korn Problem with two objectives.

 and supplying it the problem we want to solve.
 This makes all the necessary setups for the solver and then

-returns an instance of the ScipyMinimizeSolver class, which we have stored in solver
+returns an instance of the ScipyMinimizeSolver class, which we have stored in solver.
+To run the solver, we call the solve function

 with the symbol of the function defined in the problem we wish to minimize.
 Then, the solver returns a pydantic